z-amirkhosravi/leniascope/README.md

 There is also a "3D Lenia" mode, which adds a third "z-axis" dimension to the grid.
 It displays one 2D "z-slice" at a time, which you can change by scrolling the middle mouse button.

+# Implementation

+The version here is coded in Visual Studio C++ using the Win32 API.
+This was partly an exercise to learn Windows programming, so the interface was coded entirely by hand rather than generated with Visual Studio's tools.
+Probably the best practice is to use the automated tools as much as possible to keep the repetitive parts of the coded organized in a uniform way.
+On the other hand, even very basic features will require altering the window message pipeline using tricks that are standard but not straight-forward.

+The computation part amounts to calculating a 2D convolution of the grid with a fixed kernel, so the fast Fourier transform comes in handy.
+The first version of Leniascope had my own implementation of <a href=https://en.wikipedia.org/wiki/Cooley%E2%80%93Tukey_FFT_algorithm>Cooley-Tukey</a>'s radix-2 algorithm, including optimizations accounting for the fact that the data is real rather than complex.
+You can still find that implementation in the `fft.cpp` file, and the coded that uses it in the `customfft` branch.
+The current `master` uses the <a href=https://www.fftw.org/>fftw</a> library, which has many fine-tuned optimizations, is several orders of magnitude faster, and is free.